-(SNH, 112; SEPA, 085)
+(SNH, 112)

-• Amend the wording of the second paragraph in the third row, second column on page 86 (Table 4) to read: 'Discharges and/or increasesthrough changes in temperature, water levels of and/or flow rates.'
-(SNH, 112) • Amend the wording of the second paragraph in the second row, third column on • page 87 (Table 4) to read: 'Any identified effects must be eliminated minimised through modifications such that there will not be an adverse effect on the integrity of the European site and a detailed in a Species Protection Plan (SPP).'
-(SNH, 112) • Amend the wording of the title/wording of the third row, second column on page 87 (Table 4) to read: Disturbance to SPA capercaillie in SPAs' (SNH, 112) ٠ Amend wording of the last sentence of paragraph 5.17 to read: Please note that not all the mitigation measures in Table 4 will apply to all developments; only those that are specified in the site allocation details will be required ' (RSPB Scotland, 178). ٠ Include an additional paragraph following 5.17, to read: • 'It should be noted that other mitigation requirements in addition to those detailed in Table 4 may apply to a development in order to ensure compliance with Policy 4.1 and no adverse effect on the integrity of any Natura site' (RSPB Scotland, 178) • Insert the following wording in the 'Mitigation Required' section relating to Disturbance to capercaillie in SPAs (Table 4, page 87): 'We have identified in particular that' before the start of the paragraph 'Sites in Aviemore' (RSPB Scotland, 178)
+- Amend the wording of the second paragraph in the second row, third column on page 87 (Table 4) to read: - 'Any identified effects must be eliminated minimised through modifications such that there will not be an adverse effect on the integrity of the European site and a detailed in a Species Protection Plan (SPP).'
+(SNH, 112) - Amend the wording of the title/wording of the third row, second column on page 87 (Table 4) to read: - 'Disturbance to SPA capercaillie in SPAs' (SNH, 112) - Amend wording of the last sentence of paragraph 5.17 to read: 'Please note that not all the mitigation measures in Table 4 will apply to all developments; only those that are specified in the site allocation details will be required ' - Include an additional paragraph following 5.17, to read: - 'It should be noted that other mitigation requirements in addition to those detailed in Table 4 may apply to a development in order to ensure compliance with Policy 4.1 and no adverse effect on the integrity of any Natura site' (RSPB Scotland, 178) - Insert the following wording in the 'Mitigation Required' section relating to Disturbance to capercaillie in SPAs (Table 4, page 87): - 'We have identified in particular that' before the start of the paragraph 'Sites in Aviemore...'

+(RSPB Scotland, 178)